arwebit/OTP-sent-through-email-using-PHP/README.md

 # OTP-sent-through-email-using-PHP<br>
-In this project, we have sent random OTP through email **N.B.** Be sure run it in your web server, not in local machine.
+In this project, we have sent random OTP through email<br/>
+**N.B.** Be sure run it in your web server, not in local machine.
 As there might be issue with email